Business Risks

 Countermeasures

 The Otsuka Group Global Code of Business Ethics requires all people involved in the Otsuka group’s business activities to act with high ethical standards.
-For the procurement of raw materials and supplies, the group has established the group-wide Otsuka Group Procurement Policy, which requires suppliers to be selected using due diligence and review in accordance with defined processes.
-The Otsuka Group Procurement Policy mandates fair and transparent supplier selection based on comprehensive assessments including quality, cost, delivery terms, and promotion of environment preservation, as well as observance of applicable laws, regulations and rules and good behavior at all times with the highest level of ethics, consistent with social norms.
-Moreover, selection of suppliers follows a process of due diligence and deliberation, and subsequent monitoring.
+For the procurement of raw materials, the group has established the Otsuka Group Procurement Policy, which requires fair and transparent supplier selection, observance of applicable laws, regulations and rules and good behavior at all times with the highest level of ethics, consistent with social norms.
+Moreover, the group formulated the Otsuka Group Sustainable Procurement Guidelines for suppliers in order to build a supply chain that takes into consideration human rights, working conditions, anti-corruption, and the natural environment in addition to quality, safety, and stable supply of products.
+With the consent of suppliers, the group confirms the status of measures for each item, and conducts monitoring and other activities.
+In addition, the group established the Otsuka Group Business Partner Code of Ethics in 2024 for all business partners.

 Group Governance and Management